dmerejkowsky/blog/content/en/post/0053-parsing-config-files-the-right-way.md

 ...
 ```

 Well, that's assuming we are using `node`.
-Making this work in a browser or in any other Javascript context is left as an exercise to the reader :)
+Making this work in a browser or in any other JavaScript context is left as an exercise to the reader :)

 There are several issues with the above approach, though.
 To explain them, we are going to switch to a language I know a lot better and see a list of problems and potential solutions.